rajgoel/course-business-analytics-fundamentals/10-lecture/slides.md

 - non-linear expressions
 - ...

-Syntax and capabilities of constrained programming solvers vary.
+Syntax and capabilities of CP solvers vary.

 ---

-Well-known constrained programming solvers are:
+Well-known solvers for CP models are:

 - [Google OR-Tools: CP-SAT)](https://developers.google.com/optimization/cp/cp_solver)
 - [CPLEX: CP Optimizer](https://www.ibm.com/products/ilog-cplex-optimization-studio/cplex-cp-optimizer)
 - [Hexaly](https://www.hexaly.com/)

 These solvers use a variety of techniques that are not publically documented in detail.
+Hexaly strongly relies on meta-heuristic search (and not on constraint propagation).

 ---

-Constrained programming is mainly used when the time required to model a problem is more critical than the time required to find a solution.
+CP models are mainly used when the **time required to model the problem** is more critical than the **time required to find an (optimal) solution**.

 ---

-In many real-life cases, optimality of a solution is not a goal, because most input parameters are estimates anyhow.
+In many real-life cases, **optimality** of a solution **is not a goal**, because most **input parameters are estimates** anyhow.

 ---

-Rather than sacrificing expressiveness in modelling, sacrificing solution quality may more reasonable.
+Rather than sacrificing expressiveness in modelling, sacrificing solution quality may be more reasonable.
+Solvers like Hexaly can produce *good* solutions very quickly compared to MIP solvers.

 ===